Shared-LEAP/RNA_seq_tutorial/README.md

 _________________________________________________________________________________________________________________________________________________________

-Run on cluster (personal computer not sufficient)
+Run on cluster (personal computer not sufficient, 6 samples took a full day to run)

 _________________________________________________________________________________________________________________________________________________________